oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Caches HTTP responses to avoid regenerating the same response for identical requests.

 Use Case: Commonly used in web applications and APIs to serve repeated requests more quickly.

+### Browser Caching

+Stores static assets like images, CSS, and JavaScript files in the user’s web browser.

+Use Case: Speeds up page load times by reducing the need to re-download unchanged assets.